 This is not for everyone and I am well aware of that but it does need to be said nonetheless.

-This is not the average comparison either.
-Most people are not nurses after they graduate.
+That is a lot more than some people make even after getting a degree.
 A lot of them work in offices and earn a whole lot less or have a liberal arts degree that has limited job prospects in general.

 You do not become any less smart or any less important if you have a blue collar job.
 In a lot of cases a white collar job may not be all it is chalked up to be.
 It is mostly just the prestige you are chasing and you need to ask yourself whether thousands in student debt, a suit and a boatload of stress is worth it.